ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 SERIES INFO

-I have modified your comments so please check :
+I have modified your comments, either because I had something longer or more precise already, or because I felt the description of the location was not detailed enough.
+Could you please check ?

 * Dala